zeroc-ice/ice/cpp/install/vc71/doc/README.txt

 This file describes how to setup Visual Studio for Ice and provides instructions for building and running the sample programs.

-See doc/README.html for information on the documentation included with this distribution.

 Supported Windows versions
 --------------------------